tay-chi/calculator-project/README.md

 ## Project time!

-We are going to rebuild the calculator on iOS!
+We are going to rebuild the calculator using JavaScript!
 If you've never seen that before, here it is:

 Let's going over the requirements: